ASzampiasSWD/StegaImageBitShift/README.md

 May take more time but can be done:
 - .jpg ----> .jpg

 Project is used for images that are encrypted.
-Hackers can apply an XOR, AND, OR, simple hex shift to obfuscate the real image file.
+Hackers can apply a XOR, AND, OR, simple hex shift to obfuscate the real image file.

 Used for NCL (National Cyber League) competition.